sudhirj/slicy/README.md

 func Chunk[S ~[]T, T any](slice S, chunkSize int) []S
 ```

-Chunk splits the given array into groups the length of `chunkSize`.
-If the array
+Chunk splits the given slice into smaller slices, each the length of
-cannot be split evenly, the last chunk will have the remaining elements.
+`chunkSize`.
+If the slice cannot be split evenly, the last chunk will have the
+remaining elements.

 #### func  Concat